menu

 Demographics

 The people who call Center Ridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Center Ridge residents report their race to be White.
-Important ancestries of people in Center Ridge include German, Irish, Scandinavian, Yugoslavian, and Other West Indian.
+Important ancestries of people in Center Ridge include German, Irish, Scots-Irish, Yugoslavian, and Other West Indian.

 The most common language spoken in Center Ridge is English.
 Other important languages spoken here include Polish and African languages.